All Episodes

 I have a lot of blind people that are using text-based web browsers.

-And they appreciate the fact that my web page is well compatible with that.
+One in particular is called Lynx, and they appreciate the fact that my web page is well compatible with that.

-and they can go to the website and browse through there and read all the material.
+So they'll have their normal text-to-speech processor on their computer, and they can go to the website and browse through there and read all the material, and it's very compatible for them.

-So it can be done if the webpage is done right, and I choose to make sure that it is done right to handle that.
+So it can be done if the web page is done right, and I choose to make sure that it is done right to handle that.

 Good.